Dangers of EMDR Therapy? Let’s Debunk This Myth

 Still, others argue that EMDR does not work based on eye movement but via other mechanisms such as the dual attention focus of EMDR and bilateral stimulation.7 There is still a great deal of controversy here.
 Neuro-imaging studies may yield more information about the exact mechanisms at work.
 For now, proponents and critics will have to agree to disagree on this one.

-The biggest source of concern seems to be related to the use or rather, misuse, of EMDR that can result in adverse effects.
+The biggest source of concern seems to be related to the use or rather, misuse, of EMDR.
 EMDR is a powerful clinical tool that requires a therapist with a high level of expertise.

 If you are considering treatment that includes EMDR, there are things you can look for when choosing your therapist.